-ADOPT A GREYHOUND ATLANTA, INC., Atlanta’s oldest Greyhound rescue group, is a 501(c)(3) non-profit organization committed to providing food, shelter, and TLC to retired racing Greyhounds plus other sighthounds in need, and promoting their adoption as loving and loyal companions.
+ADOPT A GREYHOUND ATLANTA, INC., Atlanta’s oldest Greyhound adoption group, is a 501(c)(3) non-profit organization committed to providing food, shelter, and TLC to retired racing Greyhounds plus other sighthounds in need, and promoting their adoption as loving and loyal companions.
 Our ex-racers come from those area states that offer Greyhound racing, primarily Florida.
 Once entering our program, a Greyhound either finds a ”forever“ home or lives with us for the duration of his/her life.

-OVER 5,300 GREYHOUNDS ADOPTED
+OVER 5,500 GREYHOUNDS ADOPTED

 For additional information on Greyhounds and the adoption process - or for arranging a visit to Greys’Land to meet Greyhounds who are awaiting adoption - please call Carl Viener at (770) 469-9533.
 Carl will be able to answer all your questions plus schedule a time for your visit.